Gaurgle/dotfiles/README.md

 # Install all packages
 brew bundle

+# Clear default shell files macOS/Homebrew may have created, or stow aborts.
+# stow refuses ALL packages if even one target already exists as a real file.
+# This backs them up rather than deleting them.
+for f in .zprofile .zshrc .zshenv; do [ -e ~/$f ] && mv ~/$f ~/$f.pre-stow.bak; done

 # Symlink all configs
-stow aerospace bat btop gh ghostty git ideavim jetbrains karabiner kitty lazygit nvim p10k scripts starship television tmux yazi zed zellij zen-omp zsh
+stow aerospace bat btop editorconfig gh ghostty git ideavim jetbrains karabiner kitty lazygit nvim p10k scripts starship television tmux yazi zed zellij zen-omp zsh
+# If stow reports a conflict ("All operations aborted"), nothing was linked.
+# Move the conflicting file (`mv ~/<file> ~/<file>.bak`) and re-run the command.

 # Install tmux plugins — open tmux, then prefix + I